-Note that if you have the minimap expanded, you will instead ping the location instead.
+Note that if players have the minimap expanded, they will ping the location instead.

 If players want to utilize the touchscreen, it is best to move the minimap to the right side of the screen since it is most likely that players use the left joy-con to move their Pokemon.